OpianKyle/AutoBuild/replit.md

 - **Middleware Pattern**: Used for authentication, logging, and error handling

 ## Authentication System
-The application integrates with Replit's OpenID Connect (OIDC) authentication system using Passport.js.
+The application uses traditional username/password authentication with Passport.js local strategy.
 Session management is handled with PostgreSQL-backed session storage for persistence and scalability.

 **Authentication Decisions:**
-- **Replit OIDC**: Leverages platform-native authentication for seamless integration
+- **Local Authentication**: Username/password system for full control over user management
-- **Passport.js**: Industry-standard authentication middleware with OIDC strategy
+- **Passport.js**: Industry-standard authentication middleware with local strategy
 - **Session-based Auth**: Chosen over JWT for better security with session invalidation capabilities
+- **Password Hashing**: Uses scrypt with salt for secure password storage

 ## Data Storage
 The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations.
 The schema is designed to support the complete sales funnel workflow from lead capture through investment completion.